jay88159/ColorRun_Game/README.md

    We decide to design a touch game named  .

 Rules of
-•	There are 6 different colors on the screen, and one word of color
-•	Tap the right color according to the word
+•There are 6 different colors on the screen, and one word of color •Tap the right color according to the word
-•	The color of the word is used to confuse you
+•The color of the word is used to confuse you
-•	You have 2 seconds to get the right answer
+•You have 2 seconds to get the right answer
-•	There are 3 conditions:
+•There are 3 conditions:
-	If you tap right, you get 1 point and the screen refreshes If you tap wrong, you lose 1 point and the screen refreshes If you don’t tap, the screen refreshes after 2 seconds and you lose 2 points
-•	You have 5 points at first, the game ends when your points are below 0.
-And the screen shows your highest score you ever got
+	If you tap right, you get 1 point and the screen refreshes If you tap wrong, you lose 1 point and the screen refreshes If you don’t tap, the screen refreshes after 2 seconds and you lose 2 points •You have 5 points at first, the game ends when your points are below 0.
+And the screen shows your highest score you ever got •Enjoy the game!!!
-•	Enjoy the game!!!

 (1)Start
 (2)End